-- 3. (1) You must treat others with respect. - (2) You must not- - (a) do anything which may cause you or the Authority to breach the Equality Act 2010 or the Bribery Act 2010; - (b) bully, victimise or harass any person (including by harassment of a sexual nature); - (c) intimidate or attempt to intimidate any person who is or is likely to be- - (i) a complainant, - (ii) a witness, or - (iii) involved in the administration of any investigation or proceedings, in relation to an allegation that a member (including yourself) has failed to comply with his or her authority's code of conduct;
+3. - (1) You must treat others with respect.

+(2) You must not-

+- (a) do anything which may cause you or the Authority to breach the Equality Act 2010 or the Bribery Act 2010; - (b) bully, victimise or harass any person (including by harassment of a sexual nature); - (c) intimidate or attempt to intimidate any person who is or is likely to be- - (i) a complainant; - (ii) a witness; or - (iii) involved in the administration of any investigation or proceedings in relation to an allegation that a Member (including yourself) has failed to comply with their Authority's code of conduct;

+- (d) do anything which compromises or is likely to compromise the impartiality of those who work for, or on behalf of, the Authority; or - (e) provide or offer to provide a reference for any candidate for employment or promotion with the Authority.

+(3) In relation to police authorities and MOPAC for the purposes of sub-paragraph (2)(d) those who work for, or on behalf of, an authority are deemed to include a police officer.

+(4) In relation to sub-paragraph (2)(b) above:

-- (d) do anything which compromises or is likely to compromise the impartiality of those who work for, or on behalf of, the Authority; or - (e) provide or offer to provide a reference for any candidate for employment or promotion with the Authority. - (3) In relation to police authorities and MOPAC for the purposes of sub-paragraph (2)(d) those who work for, or on behalf of, an authority are deemed to include a police officer. - (4) In relation to sub-paragraph (2)(b) above: - i. harassment is behaviour that has the purpose or effect of violating a person's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for them; - ii. sexual harassment is unwanted conduct of a sexual nature; and iii. conduct can be considered sexual harassment even if it was unintentional or not intentionally directed at any specific person.
+- (a) the Advisory, Conciliation and Arbitration Service (ACAS) characterises bullying as offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, or causes physical or emotional harm to the recipient.
+Bullying might be a regular pattern of behaviour or a one-off incident, happen face-to-face, on social media, in emails or phone calls, happen in the workplace or at work social events and may not always be obvious or noticed by others; - (b) harassment is behaviour that has the purpose or effect of violating a person's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for them;1 - (c) sexual harassment is unwanted conduct of a sexual nature; and - (d) conduct can be considered sexual harassment even if it was unintentional or not intentionally directed at any specific person.2

-&lt;sup>1 As defined by the Equalities Act 2010
+1 As defined by the Equality Act 2010